EAPPI - What is an Ecumenical Accompanier (EA)?

 Offering protection through nonviolent presence

-- In Yanoun, a very small Palestinian village in the West Bank, EAs have been providing a protective presence since 2003 to villagers who have been experiencing severe intimidation and attacks by extreme right-wing Israeli settlers from the nearby settlement Itamar.
+- In a very small Palestinian village in the West Bank, EAs have been providing a protective presence since 2003 to villagers who have been experiencing severe intimidation and attacks by extreme right-wing Israeli settlers from a nearby settlement.

-- In Hebron, EAs have been escorting Palestinian school girls of the Cordoba School since 2004.
+- In a West Bank city, EAs have been escorting Palestinian school girls since 2004.
 The school lies between two Israeli settlements which have been established in the heart of this Palestinian city and the girls often suffer threats and attacks by extremist settlers on their way to and from school.

-- In South Hebron Hills EAs have started to support local people whose homes are demolished and are evicted due to the establishment of a firing zone for Israeli military training.
+- In the southern West Bank EAs have started to support local people whose homes are demolished and are evicted due to the establishment of a firing zone for Israeli military training.

 Engaging in public policy advocacy

-- While they are in the field EAs write about their experiences in reports or articles or blogs for publication.
+- While they are in the field EAs write about their experiences on the EAPPI blog.

-- They also give media interviews and take photos and videos and produce podcasts.
+- They also give media interviews and produce a variety of free, public resources.

 - When they return home EAs carry out public speaking engagements.